-Transportation cost benefits were estimated using the HarborSym Economic Reporter, a tool under development by IWR that summarizes and annualizes HarborSym results from multiple simulations.
+Transportation cost benefits were estimated using the HarborSym Economic Reporter, a tool developed by IWR to summarize HarborSym results from multiple simulations and present benefit-cost analysis summaries.
 This tool collects the transportation costs from various model run output files and generates the transportation cost reduction for all project years, and then produces an Average Annual Equivalent (AAEQ) value.
-Results and calculations were verified using spreadsheet models as well.